Arch Rock Mackinac Island Header

 Skull Cave

 A small and shallow cave, Skull Cave is the hiding place that Alexander Henry, an English fur trader, used while surviving the Pontiac’s War of 1763.
-Now part of Mackinac Island State Park and a intriguing photo stop, the cave used to be a graveyard.
+Now, it’s part of Mackinac Island State Park and makes for an intriguing photo stop.

 Great Turtle Kayak Tours